-- So far, we have modelled the overall rate, i.e. a constant rate throughout the follow-up. - We have modelled how this overall rate could vary according to exposure variables using main effects models and interaction models. - These models are general for many kinds of exposure variables. - In survival analysis, time (i.e. time scale) is a special variable (exposure). - Now, we will look at how to model and adjust for time (time scale) when it confounds the effect of interest. - The elegant way we can model time (time scale) is one of the beauties of survival analysis.
+- So far, we have modelled the overall rate, i.e. a constant rate throughout the follow-up. - We can model how this overall rate vary according to exposure variables using main effects models and interaction models.
+(See separate lecture if you are not familiar with main effects models and models including interactions). - These models are general for many kinds of exposure variables. - In survival analysis, time (i.e. time scale) is a special variable (exposure). - Now, we will look at how to model and adjust for time (time scale) when it confounds the effect of interest. - The elegant way we can model time (time scale) is one of the beauties of survival analysis.